 1.0 – 2.49 Not Knowledgeable

 The technological knowledge assessment revealed competency in various areas such as the use of advanced features in the office programs, file management, presentation development, file storage management, and operation of educational technology equipment.
-The foregoing observations are in consonance with findings of Mishra & Koehler (2006) who underscore the central principle of various technological knowledge in current learning processes.
+The foregoing observations are in consonance with the findings of Mishra & Koehler (2006) who underscore the central principle of various technological knowledge in current learning processes.
 The findings are similar to the studies conducted by Heitink et al. (2016) on technological competencies in educational settings and Chai et al. (2013) on technological pedagogical content knowledge of teachers.

 Evaluation of pedagogical knowledge also showed a good understanding of instructional strategies with a weighted mean of 3.52.
-Many faculties performed better in content coverage composing, managing lessons, identifying and managing learners at risk, utilization of multiple language approaches, and incorporation of critical thinking.
-The findings indicate the extent to which teachers can plan lessons and design lessons, select appropriate teaching methods and use multiple teaching methods.
+Many faculties performed better in content coverage composing, managing lessons, identifying and managing learners at risk, utilizing multiple language approaches, and incorporating critical thinking.
+The findings indicate the extent to which teachers can plan lessons and design lessons, select appropriate teaching methods, and use multiple teaching methods.

 These results are consistent with Koehler & Mishra’s (2009) TPACK model, which emphasizes the interdependence of technological, pedagogical, and content knowledge.
 Bingimlas (2018) also noted high pedagogical knowledge with teachers stressing on the need for flexibility and contingencies in instruction.

 The findings of the study are useful in understanding the technological and pedagogical competencies of agriculture educators.
-As they demonstrate willingness of the teachers to deal with the contemporary move on educational technologies and techniques, it points to readiness of the prepared teachers to promote efficient agricultural education in the Region.
+As they demonstrate the willingness of the teachers to deal with the contemporary move in educational technologies and techniques, it points to the readiness of the prepared teachers to promote efficient agricultural education in the Region.

 The findings of the study show that teachers are not only technologically literate but also possess advanced pedagogical knowledge that can improve students’ learning in agricultural education.
 This discovery is especially important in the context of the developing world where technology adoption and the use of innovative pedagogy are critical to learning outcomes.